nengler/Valorant_API/README.md

 ## How to run
-- after all dependencies and backend is setup, run npm run devStart
+- after all dependencies and backend is setup, start server with npm run devStart

 ## Endpoints
 - /map